tobyhodges/python_packaging/episodes/04-publishing.Rmd

 TODO: pip install from github
 TODO: vcs based versioning with git tags and hatch (like setuptools-vcs)
 TODO: Update github action to use hatch and push to test-pypi
+TODO: Change demo package name to <packageName>_<githubUserName>, check that this does not exist in test-pypi
+TODO: Create a test-pypi API token

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::: questions